 -System Access.
-Use "y" and "n" instead of "0" and "1".
+Use "y" and "n" instead of "O" and "1".
 The 8 bits are as follows:

-''' Bit 0 - View "+re" file.
+Bit 0 - View "+re" file.
 Bit 1 - Multi-File upload (MU).
 Bit 2 - Multi-File download (MD).
 Bit 3 - Access to physical directory commands (MD, MU, C, D, U).
 Bit 4 - Access to the file section (F).
 Bit 5 - Posting bulletins.
 Bit 6 - File section downloads (DOW).

-Bit 7 - "+" file access. '''
+Bit 7 - "+" file access.

 All these bits were explained under CREATE.CNF.
 Remember that bits run right to left, not left to right.
-For example, "ynnynynn" would, reading from LEFT TO RIGHT, summarize as:
+For example. "ynnynynn" would, reading from LEFT TO RIGHT, summarize as:

-'''

--Can access "+" files.

--Cannot use the DOW command.

--Cannot post bulletins.

--Can access the file section.

--Cannot access physical directory commands.

--Can use multi-downloading.

--Cannot multi-file upload.

--Cannot view "+re" restricted file.

-'''

--High Reference Number Of Last Message Read.
+-Can access "+" files. -Cannot use the DOW command. -Cannot post bulletins. -Can access the file section. -Cannot access physical directory commands. -Cannot access physical directory commands. -Cannot access physical directory commands. -Cannot access the file upload. -Cannot yiew "+re" restricted file. -High Reference Number Of Last Message Read.
 The message section uses reference numbers to allow greater flexibility in reading and writing messages.
 As a user reads newer messages, the newest message read will also have the highest reference number.
 This number will be saved every time the user logs off, or hangs up, or is forced to log off.
 You can change this number, but since it is always updated automatically in the message section, it's not really necessary to change.

--Total Uploads.
+"Total Uploads.
 This is a 16 bit (values from 0-65535) counter that keeps track of all uploads the user makes on the BBS.